From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.” November 30, 2025

 Darwin shoots the waiter a hard glare as he saunters off.

 “Can you believe that guy?”
-Anna contemptuously says.
+Anna asks.

 “It’s outrageous.”
 Darwin blusters.
 “Just because I’m having a nice dinner with a beautiful woman doesn’t mean I’ll be putting out, unless of course you plan on picking up the check, then I’m kind of obligated.”